Python objects

 chompchomp

 As we saw, an attribute might exist in either dictionary.
-To find an attribute at runtime, Python will first search instance.__dict__
+To find an attribute at runtime, Python will first search instance.__dict__; if unsuccessful, it will search Class.__dict__.

-The instance’s dictionary keeps the class flexible, since we can add new attributes at any time:
+The instance’s dictionary keeps the class flexible, allowing to add new attributes at any time:

-allows us to fix the possible attributes a priori, allowing Python to reserve the exact amoung of memory needed and to bypass the creation of the dictionary:
+__slots__ allows us to fix the possible attributes a priori, allowing Python to reserve the exact amount of memory needed and to bypass the creation of the dictionary:

 class EfficientAnimal: